 Doctor of Education in Health Professions Education Program

-Beginning fall 2018, students enrolling in the EdD program are eligible for a 25% tuition scholarship.
+Students enrolling in the EdD program are automatically eligible for a 25% tuition scholarship.

 The College provides a quality doctoral program that prepares women and men from culturally, racially, and ethnically diverse communities for teaching and leadership roles in the health sciences.
 The Doctor of Education in Health Professions Education (EdD-HPE) program focuses on teaching that reflects societal needs for education in a variety of post-secondary educational settings and is dedicated to preparing individuals for the highest level of educational teaching and leadership.